NervanaSystems/ngraph/doc/sphinx/source/provenance/overview.rst

 In the context of a framework with *potential* subgraphs, it can associate device code with specific tags added by a framework bridge which correspond to the framework ops that create the nGraph nodes.
-We can only do this for those transformations that take place in nGraph: the information stored in the nodes can include additional details about how the device code was chosen.
-For example, whenever a graph transformation is performed with one of the nGraph core :doc:`../ops/index`, a lower level of abstraction can record information about the transformation that may be useful to anyone wondering why a kernel was "chosen"; a complete description of the steps leading to the device kernels being used, as well as all of the
+This works only for those transformations that take place in nGraph: the information stored in the nodes can include additional details about how the device code was chosen.
+For example, whenever a graph transformation is performed with one of the nGraph core :doc:`Ops <../ops/index>`, a lower level of abstraction can record information about the transformation that may be useful to anyone wondering why a kernel was "chosen"; a complete description of the steps leading to the device kernels being used, as well as all of the